RichHorrocks/ethslurp/README.md

 ### Building from source

-Please see the INSTALL.md file for more information.
+Please see the <a href="https://github.com/Great-Hill-Corporation/ethslurp/blob/master/INSTALL.md">INSTALL.md</a> file for more information.